hotaroo-dev/todo-list/README.md

   <a href="https://todo-list-wine-gamma.vercel.app/">🖥️ Live Demo</a>
 </p>

-> The deployment on Vercel isn't working because I'm still figuring out how to deploy the smart contract on the mainnet.
+> Smart contracts have been deployed on the Sepolia testnet

 <br/>